|Nutrition Facts (per serving)|

 If you're always on the lookout for quick and easy recipes to make on busy weeknights, these stuffed peppers make a one-dish meal that is filling, delicious, and easy to prepare.
 Ready in a total of 40 minutes, our peppers carry a delicious and creamy filling of salmon, eggs, onions, and seasonings.
 A buttery topping sits on top making a crispy crust that gets baked to golden perfection.
 Besides the canned salmon, this recipe is made with pantry staples that you might already have at hand, such as eggs, milk, butter, breadcrumbs, plus salt and pepper.
 Serve with a fresh salad or slices of crusty bread for a different and flavorful meal.

 Although you might buy canned legumes, tuna, and broths to have at hand and use for quick meals like bean chilis, soups, or tuna melts, many people overlook the canned salmon in this aisle and think of it as a lesser product than fresh salmon.
 Though it's irrefutably unfair to compare wild-caught fresh salmon to canned salmon, they both have advantages and it all comes down to how you are going to use them and cook them.
 On the one hand, canned salmon is cheaper and already-cooked, so you can open the can and get going, ideal for last-minute meals.
 Fresh salmon, especially if fresh and of good quality, is expensive and requires cooking, but makes an elegant and great meal when done properly.
 If you can find good quality canned salmon, stock up on a few cans, as it can be the base of a meal in minutes.
-Think of these peppers, a salmon melt, pasta with salmon, or salmon over rice with steamed vegetables and tartare sauce.

 - 1 tablespoon onion, finely chopped